Skip to content

 The Real ‘Stand By Me’ Bridge

-The ‘Stand By Me’ bridge is the real location for one of 80s cinema’s classic scenes.
-Once used by loggers, it is now part of a hiking trail.
+The real ‘Stand By Me’ bridge was once heavily used by logging trains, and now forms part of a hiking trail.

 The Real ‘Stand By Me’ Bridge Read More